vladfau/justify/README.md

 * Python >=3.7.5
 * For testing, it's required to have `pytest` >=5.3.5 (can be installed as `pip3 install pytest==5.3.5`)

+Requirements can be satisified by running `pip3 install -r requirements.txt` from repostirory root.

 # Running

+Usage:

 `jusitfy.py <width> <'file'|'stdin'> <path to file|text>`

+Repository contains a provided example text to test it out:

+`./justify.py 20 file ./file`

 ## Positional Parameters